Hey Juniors! Ask These Questions During College Visits

 While this should not be a deal-breaker, knowing how many freshmen stay at the college for their sophomore year is important.
 If a school has a low freshman retention rate, then it could mean that there are not enough resources available to freshmen that aid in the transition to college or that the coursework for freshmen is extremely rigorous.

-How many students find internships?
-Does the school help students find them?
+6. How many students find internships and does the school help students find them?

 Internships are an important part of college because they offer you hands-on experience to apply the skills and knowledge that you learn in the classroom.
 On your visit, be sure to ask how common it is for students to get internships during their time at the school and if there are any type of career services that help match students with these internships.
 Also, ask about specific internship requirements for your intended major, because they may vary.